aellas/Runescape-Name-Checker/README.md

 # Note
 Please note, if it says a name is "maybe available", it doesn't always mean it is.
 This could be for a number of reasons, like the account is banned or has been inactive for a long period of time, thus the username won't be available, it will always return "maybe available" as there is no real way to check this information.

+# Future Updates
++ Add the option to search for every possible 2 or 3 letter usernames that may be available
++ Sort my ugly code out :)

 # Credits
 + [Luciano Feder](https://github.com/lucianofeder) for the [RS3 API Wrapper](https://github.com/lucianofeder/runescape3-api-wrapper)